finnhodgkin/learn-phoenix-todo-example/README.md

 end
 ```

-There's a problem with the code above - `gen.context` doesn't generate a
+There's a problem with the code above, `gen.context` doesn't generate a
 `Users.get_user`.
 Instead, it just has `get_user!`.

-  The `!` or _bang_ is kind of like 'throw' in javascript - it's used to
+  > The `!` or _bang_ is kind of like 'throw' in javascript - it's used to
   identify functions that actually error, rather than just returning a tuple
   like `{:error, _reason}`.

-The set_user plug can't _bang_ when there's no user because then non-logged
+The set_user plug can't _bang_ when there's no session because then non-logged
 in users would just see an error page.
 To fix this, hop in to `users.ex` and
 remove the `!`s from `get_user!` (remember to also change the examples in the
-documentation):
+documentation and the `!` from `Repo.get!`):

 ```elixir
 @doc """